ORLANDO, Fla. - Some of the most notorious crimes are those that go unsolved.

 Detectives say a receipt found at the crime scene shows a purchase at 1:09 a.m. on Aug.
 5. Neither the restaurant nor the location is printed on the receipt, but investigators believe it may be a Chinese restaurant.
 The autopsy on Cahanes showed she had eaten Chinese food before her death.

-Deputies believe Cahanes was strangled to death.
+Deputies said Cahanes was strangled to death.

 Who Killed Renee and Piterson?